 What Spices go on Corned Beef?

-Corned Beef is beef brisket which has been cured and brined.
-When sold it often comes already seasoned or with a seasoning packet.
-The seasonings include beautifully fragrant spices such as whole allspice, peppercorns, mustard seeds, coriander to name a few.
-If your corned beef doesn’t have the spices you can add a couple of tablespoons pickling spices, a few pepper corns and a bay leaf.
+Corned Beef is beef brisket that has been cured and brined.
+When sold, it often comes already seasoned or with a seasoning packet.
+The seasonings include beautifully fragrant spices such as whole allspice, peppercorns, mustard seeds, and coriander, to name a few.
+If your corned beef doesn’t have a spice packet, you can add a couple of tablespoons of pickling spices, a few peppercorns, and a bay leaf.
 Bundle them up in cheesecloth and toss them into the slow cooker.

-St. Patrick’s Day is the perfect time to enjoy an easy slow cooker recipe like Corned Beef and Cabbage.
-Using a crock pot makes this meal almost effortless!
+St. Patrick’s Day is the perfect time to enjoy an easy crock pot Corned Beef and Cabbage.
+Using a slow cooker makes this meal almost effortless!

-I have a feeling you want to make this year round!
+Don’t eat this just on St. Patrick’s day, it’s wonderfully cozy all year round!
 This easy corned beef and cabbage recipe contains a complete meal all in one, tender corned beef, potatoes, sweet carrots and cabbage.